Pressure

 ## Disabling pressure

 Sometimes it is useful to disable pen pressure.
-For options on how to do so go here: [Disabling pen pressure](https://docs.sevenpens.com/drawtab/core/pressure/disable-pen-pressure).
+For options, go here: [Disabling pen pressure](/drawtab/core/pressure/disable-pen-pressure.md).

 ## How EMR pens measure pressure

 There are two different techniques.
-The newer technique involves a pressure sensor in the pen.
-More here: [EMR pressure detection](https://docs.sevenpens.com/drawtab/tech/emr/emr-pressure-detection)
+The newer one uses a pressure sensor in the pen.
+More here: [EMR pressure detection](/drawtab/tech/emr/emr-pressure-detection.md).

 ## Notes

-* Pens - even if they are of the same model - differ a little in their pressure sensitivity
+* Pens, even of the same model, differ a little in their pressure sensitivity.

 * Pressure sensors are subject to wear.
-Over time, you may find that a pen is less sensitive to pressure than it used to be.
-Though in practice, I have never experienced this in any noticeable way myself.
+Over time, a pen may become less sensitive than it used to be.
+In practice, I have never noticed this in a meaningful way.

 ---